3osmic/Group3-repo-projects/API-Testing-Lab.md

 ### Step 5: The GET Request (Postman Example)
-In order for you to fetch the users currently in the database, I included a new html file that holds all the user info:
+In order for you to fetch the user currently in the database, I included a new html file that holds all the user info:

 `admin_dashboard.html`

 Steps:
 1. Copy the local host website
 2. Paste the link in the `GET` HTTP method url area
-3. Add `/admin/dashboard` to the end of the url to go to the `admin_dashboard` page
+3. Add `/admin/dashboard` to the end of the url
 4. Click `Send`
 5. You should see a `200` request
 6. Click `Preview` in the columns below